mwgribben/abc-of-chairmanship/14_minutes.markdown

 > - All motions and amendments *in the exact form* they are put by the chair, no matter what their fate may have been.
 Even though they were withdrawn, defeated or superseded, they should be entered into the minutes (it is necessary to have a record so that the policy of the organisation is readily available).
 But if a motion or amendment does not receive a seconder, it should not be entered, except for a committee meeting where standing orders provide that a seconder is not required.
 > - The names of the movers and seconders of such motions and amendments.
 > - The numbers of those voting
-> - The chariman's decisions on matters of order
+> - The chair's decisions on matters of order
 > - Date of next meeting

 It is particularly important to include details of motions and amendments in order to give those who were not present the flavour of the meeting.
 For example, it would give the wrong impression if a sub-committee reporting back to a parent body were merely to record that a particular motion had been carried, rather than that it had been passed by a narrow majority after an amendment urging an alternative course had been rejected by only a couple of votes.